 On Thursday, Sept.
 18, at least 15 people lost their lives as suspected militants attacked the Federal College of Education of Kano, the main commercial city of northern Nigeria.
 Witnesses said the attackers stormed the college while exchanging fire with police officers posted outside the grounds.
 There was at least one suicide bomber among the group whose explosives went off when police shot him.
 Some of the attackers entered a lecture hall and opened fire on the students.

-Back in the epicentre of Boko Haram activity in the far north-east, on Friday, Sept.
+Back in the epicentre of an extremist group that is located primarily in Northern Nigeria activity in the far north-east, on Friday, Sept.
 19, at least 36 people were killed in an attack on the town of Mainok – about 60 km west of Borno State capital, Maiduguri.
 The assailants stormed the market at midday, shooting at traders, others not shot directly were killed by stray bullets or by vehicles as they tried to flee across the highway, local sources say.

-Recent weeks have been marked by an intensification of Boko Haram attacks in north-eastern Nigeria.
+Recent weeks have been marked by an intensification of an extremist group that is located primarily in Northern Nigeria attacks in north-eastern Nigeria.
 According to the Catholic Diocese of Maiduguri, which comprises the three states where the government has declared a ‘state of emergency’ Borno, Adamawa and Yobe, about 25 towns and villages are under Islamist control.

 ”Many of our people are being forced out of their ancestral homes, villages and towns.
 Right now, thousands are living in caves on the mountains, some in the forest; the few who were able to escape are being absorbed by friends and relatives in Maiduguri, Mubi and Yola.
 Thousands have managed to escape into the Cameroons and are living under very difficult conditions of lack of food, shelter and medication”, lamented Father Oliver Dashe Doeme, the Bishop of Maiduguri Diocese, in a statement.